-The Institute’s primary activities are independent research, advocacy and consulting.
-It aids decision makers, opinion leaders, and the public through research, analysis and commentary on public policy.
+The Institute’s primary activities are independent research, advocacy and social engagement.
+It aids decision makers, opinion leaders, and the public through research, analysis and commentary on foreign and defence policy.

 As well, it provides professional media relations, online engagement, and government relations services to civil society, assisting non-profit organizations and unions in achieving their policy, communications and other organizational goals.